 In Running Wild Anthology of Novellas, Volume 2, Part 1 includes eleven stories that are trigger worthy.
 We’re not kidding.
 You’ll find cannibalism, racism, sexism, death, dismemberment, beatings, zombies, ghosts, emotional abuse, physical abuse.
 For fun we threw in self exploration and self discovery.
 Because it seemed to cut through the spice and make the broth richer.
+Find it at:

 About The Kings of Babylon

 This loose sequel to “Sodom and Gomorrah on a Saturday Night” is told from the POV of Annika Pedersen, who’s trying to rekindle a field of journalism that’s been decimated by fake news bots and manipulated coverage.
 On the road with “Sodom and Gomorrah”‘s Ray Trueman, Annika comes to terms with unresolved trauma that led her to where she is now.

 She awoke to the sound of voices, muffled coming from outside the cab, which had been turned off.
 Ray’s timbre she recognized; the cab windows had been left partly open.
 The second voice belonged to a woman.
 How long had she slept?
 Outside gave her no clues; the velvety dark new moon still hung in the sky.